gocraft/work/readme.txt

 TODO
 ----
  - JSON api to get basic stuff
+   - job queues <done>
+   - pools <done>
+   - busy workers <done>
+   - retry
+   - scheduled
+   - dead
+ - JSON API endpoint to delete a dead job
+ - JSON API endpoint to retry a dead job
  - middleware & reflection
  - checkin stuff

+ - In order to actually use this:
+   - web UI:
+     - see retry,sched,dead
+     - retry/delete dead (can use get if required)
+     - main
+       - Args: namespace, redis, bind addr
+   - core:
+     - middleware
+     -
+   - metroid_worker
+     - suck in all the settings, config
+     - mysql, redis connections
+     - health logging, middleware
+     - signals to start, stop
+     - deploy.
+   - Ruby
+     - Enqueue

  - change api.go:
    - Is there a reason to separate out WorkerPoolIDs() vs WorkerPoolStatuses(workerPoolIDs []string)?